Now Reading

 Ramstein’s responsibilities included preparing chemical mixtures, analyzing samples, and checking tests.
 Before Susi joined the laboratory team, Hofmann had been experimenting for several years with derivatives of the Claviceps purpurea fungus which contained ergot alkaloids.
 Hofmann created a number of ergot-related compounds, including LSD-25, which he synthesized in 1938 for its possible use as a respiratory or circulatory stimulant.
 While the compound seemed to produce only mild restlessness in laboratory animals and was shelved, Hofmann had an intuition that it might have additional useful effects that may have been missed and he re-synthesized it in 1943.

-Hofmann unintentionally came into contact with this chemical on April 16, 1943 and experienced a “not unpleasant intoxicated-like condition.”
+Hofmann unintentionally came into contact with this chemical on April 16, 1943 and experienced a “not unpleasant intoxicated-like condition,” which he attributed to the effects of absorbing a trace amount.
 He himself was not sure how he came in contact with the compound.
 At 4:20 PM on April 19, 1943, Hofmann intentionally took 250 millionths of a gram in a glass of water.
 Hofmann considered this dose orders of magnitude below the active threshold of other ergot alkaloids he had studied.
 He planned to carry out a series of experiments, gradually increasing the dose until some minimal effect could be detected.
 Within an hour, however, the effect of 250 micrograms was noticeable.

 Other than Ramstein, Hofmann did not inform anyone at the lab of his intentions, as he expected that such a tiny dose would have no effect.
 “Miss Ramstein” is named as this assistant in Hofmann’s official laboratory report of this experiment, but his famous description of this experience in his book, LSD, My Problem Child, does not identify Ramstein.
 He simply writes that he asked his laboratory assistant to accompany him on the five-kilometer bicycle trip to his home.
 Hofmann later said that he felt that they made very slow progress, but Ramstein told him that she had had to pedal hard to keep up with him and coached him on his progress, as he was experiencing visual distortions.